Ralim/IronOS/Documentation/Menu.md

 ## Profile mode (MHP30 only)

-In this mode, accessible by long pressing the button that brings you into soldering mode, the iron will play out the configured profile.
+In this mode, accessible by long pressing `(+/A)`, the configured profile will be initiated.
 - You cannot adjust the temperature or enter boost mode.
 - Pressing both buttons or holding the rear button (`-/B`) will exit Profile Mode as well.